Expand To Show Full Article

 In this way, the overall structure looks like a pyramid.

-This book is not strictly a logic-related book, but its core theory is completely in line with the logical reasoning process.
+This book is not strictly logic-related, but its core theory is completely in line with the logical reasoning process.
 So I recommend this book to everyone today.

 6. A Rulebook for Arguments